 Operational States: Different operational states (e.g., active, idle, sleep) have different energy profiles.
 The transition between these states, driven by traffic load, affects the overall energy consumption.

+Observation 1: An Energy Cost prediction should be combined with Traffic load and Operational status.

-ObservationTraffic load and Operational statusEnergy cost function-based handover in 5G Release 19 represents a significant step towards more sustainable and cost-effective mobile networks.
+Energy cost function-based handover in 5G Release 19 represents a significant step towards more sustainable and cost-effective mobile networks.
 By incorporating energy efficiency into the handover decision process, this approach not only helps in reducing operational costs but also aligns with global environmental goals.
 However, successful implementation requires addressing the associated complexities and ensuring that QoS is not compromised.

 Mobility handovers are transitions of user connections from one cell or node to another.
 EC can influence these handovers in several ways: